Reports and resources

 The International Rescue Committee uses our learning and experience to assist people affected by crisis and shape humanitarian policy and practice.
 Browse our research and resources.

-Economic recovery and development at the International Rescue Committee: enterprise development and employment
+Research, evaluation and learning at the International Rescue Committee: outcomes and measurement

 Rather than measure success by outputs that result from activities, the IRC is invested in interventions proven to be effective based on our research and experience.